What is the ARH?

-The Snooks are a colourful group of characters who are able to to provide some basic information about homeopathy.
+The Snooks are animations specially created to provide some basic information about homeopathy.
 You can meet the Snook family by just clicking on the links below.
 Please help to introduce the Snooks to others, by embedding the links on your own website, and by sharing the links via your social networking channels.
 Most important of all, enjoy!

 Find a Homeopath